PepeAlex/BUPA_Liver_Disorders/README.md

 # Conclusion

-BUPA Datase is  a research that use blood variables to desmontration Liver Disorder.
-I found some project about it in Data Science, but all this project are in early stage and I have not seen much information.
-In my project I tried to use every knowledge learnt in the first semestre of "Programming & Scripts" subject at GMIT.
+The BUPA Liver Dissorders Dataset is research that uses blood variables to demontrate liver disorders.
+I found some projects on this in data science, but all of these projects are at an early stage and I have not seen much information.
+In my project, I tried to use all the knowledge imparted in the first semester of the "Programming & Scripts" subject at GMIT.

-Some of libraries of Python as "PANDAS", "MATPLOTLIB" and "SEABORN" are widely used in this project.
-PANDAS is a good tools to work with labell.
-MATPLOTLIB and SEABORN is a good tools to work with graphics and charts.
-I downloaded the data and saved it in type file CSV and I used this libraries to extracting it.
+Some of the libraries of Python such as "PANDAS", "MATPLOTLIB" and "SEABORN" are widely used in this project.
+PANDAS is a good tool to work with labels; MATPLOTLIB and SEABORN are good tools to work with graphics and charts.
+I downloaded the data and saved it in a CSV type file and I used these libraries to extract it.

-For myself this project is a challenge because every subject in IT is new and I had to have more pay attention because my previous degree is in Science and my focus was not in blood variables but in how to manipulate and show the data.
-I have learnt each IT subject separately and after get all knowledge together to finalized and made presentations it in GITHub site.
-For this project I needed to understand the dataset, how to manipulating it and which type of graphics have I chose.
+For me, this project was a challenge because every subject in IT was new, and I had to pay close attention because my previous degree had been in science, where my focus was not on blood variables, but on how to manipulate and illustrate data.
+I learnt each IT subject separately and after that, assimilated everything to finalize and make my presentation on the GITHub site.
+For this project, I needed to understand the dataset, how to manipulate it, and which type of graphics to choose.

 # References